 Trying to please every prospective customer can be a costly mistake in the solar business.
 Your sales representatives should try to distinguish between consumers gathering information with little intention of buying and high-value clients.
 The majority of your time and financial investment should be spent on leads that have high buying intent.

 After all, ultimately your resources for everything from installing solar panels to answering questions are limited.
 The ideal client wants most or all of the services you offer, providing a high lifetime value for both of you.
-These types of long-term customers are also more likely to refer your business to their friends and coworkers, further bringing down your cost of customer acquisition.
+These types of long-term customers are also more likely to engage in your solar referral program, sending you valuable leads and further bringing down your cost customer acquisition.

 Value goes hand in hand with being intentional about your customers.
 Buyers looking for the lowest price will likely not generate a high lifetime value for your business.
 Instead, they will search for the lowest price company for their next service or installation.